huperzh/ColorPlot/README.md

 ### Description
     The input file is a txt format file that contains a table with some data.
-    The application normalizes this data in your selected range of colors and displays the resulting image.
+    The app normalizes this data in your selected range of colors and displays the resulting image.
 ### How does it work?
     File-> Add file - select and load file.
     You can drag and drop the file into the application window or use CMD.